 A range of obstacles to children’s participation can be identified in the literature on children’s views.
 Participation is likely to be less effective for various reasons.
 Adults often assume they know what is best for children; they may treat participation in a tokenistic way; or children are given little or no feedback on the outcomes of their projects.
-Children also indicate that practical barriers – insufficient time for proper participation; language difficulties; cultural and religious factors; or insecure living conditions – can also be problematic.
+Children also indicate that practical barriers – insufficient time for proper participation, language difficulties, cultural and religious factors, or insecure living conditions – can also be problematic.
 Procedures may be too lengthy or too complicated to enable children to defend their rights.
-Conversely, it has been found that positive experiences are more likely where: “[T]here is a culture of honesty and respect; everyone understands why it is important for children and young people to participate; extra support is provided; children and young people can take part in ways that suit them and are optional; and children and young people are supported.”
+Conversely, it has been found that positive experiences are more likely where: “there is a culture of honesty and respect; everyone understands why it is important for children and young people to participate; extra support is provided; children and young people can take part in ways that suit them and are optional; and children and young people are supported.”

 Children indicate that formal structures established for children’s participation must function effectively and must not be tokenistic, as this leads to disillusionment.
 A report of the Children’s Ombudsman in Greece, involving consultations with 48 young people aged 13 to 18, concluded that initiatives such as youth councils can “create a feeling of frustration.”
 Instead children feel that participation in teams, projects and other activities reinforces the feeling of their participation and empowers them.
 Children also report feeling that the Children's Ombudsman is an institution that helps them express themselves and resolve their problems.
 Likewise, in Scotland children describe seeing genuine commitment to child participation in some areas, while in other areas they perceive involvement to be: “tokenistic, indirect, sporadic or non-existent.”